 In recent years several BRT systems have commenced operations here in Britain, albeit under other marketing labels.
-These have been introduced with a specific aim of creating new, high quality idioms in bus transport and are proving to be reasonably successful in achieving this.
+They have been introduced with a specific aim of creating new, high quality idioms in bus transport and are proving to be reasonably successful in achieving this aim.

-Unfortunately however an area where the planners seem to be missing the mark is that whilst these systems include the use of modern distinctively styled bus shelters they seem to be opting for designs which put 'nice & shiny' visual impressions ahead of weather protection.
+Unfortunately however an area where the planners seem to be missing the mark is that whilst the BRT systems include the use of modern distinctively styled bus shelters, too often they opt for designs which put 'glitzy & shiny' visual impressions ahead of weather protection.

 rather than for the rather important task of weather protection.

 In addition to a roof it features half-screens on the two ends plus one side wall - a package which all in all offers only a very limited amount of weather protection - especially against blustery rainy conditions.

 |This modern shelter comes from a different British BRT system and features fully open sides and a styled top.||This modern shelter comes from yet another British BRT system.

 The opening at the back is unusual - it reflects the direction from which many passengers arrive / depart, not all shelters on this BRT system include this opening.

 The aim in these comments is to advocate proper weather protection for waiting passengers.